pohara60/cross_number/lib/chessboard/README.md

 The puzzle was solved without using the condition:
     No digit can appear in both shaded and unshaded squares This condition requires knowing the row/column for entries, which is currently not recorded.
+Enhancing entry and implementing the check reduced the number of clue iterations slightly.